7 Things It's A Bad Idea To Lie To Your Doctor About

 Still, there are some sensitive issues or questions that we're not so excited to answer honestly even when our doctors are totally chill.
 Indeed, a recent survey from NetQuote found that, although most women tended to be at least mostly honest with their doctors, the number one reason for lying was a fear of being judged.
 But Dr. Ahn assures us he's heard those (potentially embarrassing) questions many, many times before.

 However, if you really don't feel like you can be honest with your doctor, or you feel like you've brought something up and been judged for it, it's time to move on: "If you’re not comfortable talking about your personal issues, it may mean you need to find a different doctor," says Dr. Ahn, "and there are a lot of options."
-You may want to try taking your question to a specialist (e.g. your gyno) or different kind of primary care provider.
+You may want to try taking your question to a specialist (e.g. your gyno) or different kind of primary care provider (e.g. a nurse practitioner).

 For now, though, we're going to assume you're cool with your doctor, but that there may still be a few sensitive issues you haven't exactly found a way to bring up — or you feel like your dishonesty is just a harmless "white lie."
 Click through to see seven things doctors wish we'd just get over and be honest about.